 The Environmental Dynamics program focuses on the study of complex human and environmental interactions.
-It stresses interdisciplinary regional analysis of geophysical, biological, climatic, and socio-cultural interactions and changes, including natural and social impacts of such dimensions as global climate change, human demography, pollution, landscape evolution and degradation, earthquakes, and groundwater depletion.
+It stresses interdisciplinary regional analysis of geophysical, biological, climatic, and socio-cultural interactions and changes, including natural and social impacts of such dimensions as global climate change, human demography, pollution, landscape evolution and degradation, earthquakes, groundwater depletion, and global sustainability.
 The program stresses the application of appropriate methodologies such as GIS, GPS, remote sensing, computer modeling, and cartography to environmental problems.
 The research approach integrates the power, efficiency, and economy of advanced computer-based technologies into the study of human-environmental interactions within recent Earth history.